Third Conditional – The Difference Between Would, Would Have and Would Have Had

-“Would have” is a type 3 conditional that is used for situations that did not happen – an unreal, past situation.
-To describe a situation that “would have” happened if another situation were to take place.
+“Would have had” is a type 3 conditional phrase that is used for situations that did not happen – an unreal, past situation.
+It’s used to describe a situation that “would have” happened if another situation were to take place.

 “I would have done it if I knew I had to.”

 “He would have been more careful with it if he knew it was so fragile.”